TIGER-AI-Lab/VideoScore/benchmark/README.md

 ```

 ## Check results
-For example, the model output on GenAI-Bench set is saved to the following json files, respectively.
+For example, the output of MnantisScore on GenAI-Bench set is saved to the following json files, respectively.
 ```
-./eval_results/eval_genaibench_mantisscore.json
+./eval_results/genaibench/eval_genaibench_mantisscore.json
 ```

 For the Spearman correlation coefficient or the pairwise accuracy, it's saved to